Propped, Placed and Oriented Stones

 This is a new and growing area of attention for archaeologists and antiquarians in Cornwall.
-It is difficult to say when the use of rocks and stones, as described here, began, but it is likely that it occurred in the neolithic era, certainly in the late neolithic around 2600 BCE but possibly earlier during the mid-neolithic in the 3000s.
+It is difficult to say when the use of rocks and stones, as described here, began.
+It is likely that it started during the neolithic in the mid-3000s at, or after, the time of the building of quoits.

 Where the megalithic age started